univention/univention-domain-join/README.md

 Univention Domain Join supports the following Linux distributions:

 - Ubuntu 18.04 LTS („Bionic Beaver“)
+- Linux Mint („Tara“)
 - Ubuntu 17.10 („Artful Aardvark“)
 - Ubuntu 16.04 LTS („Xenial Xerus“)
 - Ubuntu 14.04 LTS („Trusty Tahr“)

+This is the source branch for ubuntu18.04 which suppports Ubuntu 18.04 and Linux Mint.

 Univention Domain Join supports the Gnome and Unity desktop environments.
 The configuration of the login manager of other desktop environments may not work,